GeorgeWilliamStrong/forge/README.md

 A full-waveform inversion (FWI) framework built in [PyTorch](https://pytorch.org/).
 Forge was designed and built for research and prototyping of tomographic acoustic imaging methods.

-Everything has been built from the ground up in pure PyTorch, with no third-party libraries relied upon for wave propagation or inversion.
+Everything has been built from the ground up using pure PyTorch, with no third-party libraries relied upon for wave propagation or inversion.
 This gives the user complete control and customisability.

 **Forge was built to:**
 1. accelerate FWI research,